Search by category

 The international statistical data archives and data banks mentioned below are not specifically European comparative, although often European countries are included.
 They do not necessarily focus mainly on work and welfare issues, instead, they usually offer data on a wide range of topics.

 Gapminder is a non-profit foundation, which names itself a so-called “fact tank”, promoting a fact based worldview.
+Gapminder identifies systematic misconceptions about important global trends and proportions and uses reliable data to develop easy to understand teaching materials to rid people of their misconceptions.
 The data bank provides macro data concerning sustainable global development and achievement of the United Nations Millennium Development Goals across the globe.
 Data is shown in Trendalyzer software, which makes it possible for teachers and researchers to show their graphs in an enjoyable and interactive manner.

 Human Development Reports (HDR)